chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/network/reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="network-analysis-reference"></a>Netzwerkanalysereferenz

-Entdecken Sie in diesem umfassenden Verweis auf Microsoft Edge DevTools-Netzwerkanalysefeatures neue Möglichkeiten, wie Ihre Seite geladen wird.
+Entdecken Sie neue Möglichkeiten, wie Ihre Seite geladen wird, in diesem umfassenden Verweis Microsoft Edge DevTools-Netzwerkanalysefeatures.

 ## <a name="record-network-requests"></a>Aufzeichnen von Netzwerkanforderungen